meteor/ddp-router/README.md

               : [];
           const cursorDescriptions = cursors.map(cursor => cursor._cursorDescription);
           // Use BSON's EJSON instead of Meteor's one and return a string to make
-          // sure the latter won't interfere.;
+          // sure the latter won't interfere.
           return NpmModuleMongodb.BSON.EJSON.stringify(cursorDescriptions);
         },
       });